Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

-It is known (see, e.g., \citealp{sirignano2018dgm}) that the speed of a neural network is problem dependent and it is important to choose an appropriate, problem-specific neural network structure to achieve reasonable training speed for a problem under consideration.
-Thanks to the activity of the machine learning community in the recent years, we can gain access to numerous neural network structures for PDE applications.
-The DGM network, used in this paper, can be considered as a variant of the widely used Long Short-Term Memory networks (LSTMs) introduced by \citet{hochreiter1997long}.
-LSTMs are a special kind of recurrent neural networks which are useful for modelling sequential data such as time series prediction or speech recognition problems.
-It is shown by \citet{sirignano2018dgm} that a LSTM type of architecture works well for PDE problems with ``sharp turns'' in the initial or terminal conditions, which is exactly the situation we have here, since we have a step function in the terminal condition of the backward Kolmogorov equation that we approximate.
+It is known (see, e.g., \citealp{sirignano2018dgm}) that the speed of NN training is problem-dependent and that it is important to choose an appropriate, problem-specific NN structure to achieve reasonable training speed for a problem under consideration.
+Thanks to the activities of the machine learning community in recent years, we can gain access to numerous NN structures for PDE applications.
+The Deep Galerkin Method (DGM) network, used in this paper, can be considered as a variant of the widely used Long Short-Term Memory networks (LSTMs) introduced by \citet{hochreiter1997long}.
+LSTMs are a special kind of recurrent NN which are useful for modelling sequential data such as time series prediction or speech recognition problems.
+It is shown by \citet{sirignano2018dgm} that an LSTM-type architecture works well for PDE problems with ``sharp turns'' in the initial or terminal conditions, which is exactly the situation we have here, since we have a step function in the terminal condition of the backward Kolmogorov equation that we approximate.